Salim Hanna

-Salim Hanna Hernandez (born 20 November 2009) is a Colombian racing driver currently competing for Prema Racing in the Italian F4 Championship.
+Salim Hanna Hernández (born 20 November 2009) is a Colombian racing driver who last competed in the Formula Regional European Championship with Prema Racing.

+Hanna previously raced with Prema in the 2025 Italian F4 Championship, finishing fourth overall.

 Personal life

 Hanna is the son of Jalil Hanna, a former racing driver and is of Lebanese descent.

 Career

 Karting and single-seater debut (2016–2024)

 Hanna began karting at the age of seven.
-During his karting career, in which he was coached by Juan Pablo Montoya, Hanna most notably won the WSK Open Cup and Trofeo Delle Industrie in 2022 whilst racing in the OK-J class.
+During his karting career, in which he was coached by Juan Pablo Montoya, he most notably won the WSK Open Cup and Trofeo Delle Industrie in 2022, whilst racing in the OK-J class.

 Hanna made his single-seater debut at the end of 2024, racing for Prema-run Mumbai Falcons Racing Limited in the Formula Trophy UAE.
 In the three-round series, Hanna scored a best result of fourth in the season-ending round at Yas Marina en route to seventh in points.

 First full-time year in single-seaters and maiden wins (2025)

 Remaining with Mumbai Falcons Racing Limited for the 2025 F4 Middle East Championship, Hanna scored his first podium in single-seaters at the third Yas Marina round by finishing second in race two, which helped him secure the rookie title and sixth overall.